Loop Current: Process

 Hurricane strengthening and weakening is the product of extensive thermodynamic interactions between the atmosphere and the ocean.
 Generally speaking, the evolution of a hurricane's intensity is determined by three factors.
 First, the initial intensity of a tropical cyclone is a predominant factor and its strength will be reflected throughout the storm's life.
-Second, the thermodynamic state of the atmosphere through which the cyclone moves will affects its ability to strengthen, as strong horizontal winds will disperse internal circulation and prevent the vertical stacking of energy within the storm.
+Second, the thermodynamic state of the atmosphere through which the cyclone moves will affect its ability to strengthen, as strong horizontal winds will disperse internal circulation and prevent the vertical stacking of energy within the storm.
 The third component affecting hurricane intensity is the heat exchange between the upper layer of ocean waters and the core of the storm.
 For this reason, a major focus of hurricane research has been sea surface temperature prior to a storm.
 However, recent studies have revealed that surface temperature is less important in hurricane deepening than the depth of the ocean mixed layer.
 In fact, a hurricane's sea level pressure has been shown to be more closely correlated with the 26 °C isotherm depth (and oceanic heat content) than the sea surface temperature.
 Storms passing over the Loop Current or warm core eddies have access to more tepid water, and therefore the higher energy content of the heated molecules.

 Once Hurricane Rita left the Loop Current and passed over cooler water, it declined in strength, but the main factor in this weakening was an eyewall replacement cycle (ERC) occurring at that time.
 The ERC and other atmospheric factors are why Rita did not reintensify when subsequently passing over the eddy vortex.

 Also of note: tropical depressions, tropical storms, and hurricanes gain strength from, but are not steered by, the temperature of the water.
 They are steered by the atmosphere, and the atmospheric level involved in steering a hurricane is different at different intensities (i.e., it relates to the minimum pressure of the hurricane).